KleoPetroff/kleopetroff.github.io/_posts/2015-08-22-web-and-front-end-newsletters.md

 A free weekly email, for busy people who care about people, culture and leadership.

-### [Web Development Reading List](https://wdrl.info) - A handcrafted, carefully selected list of web development related resources.
+### [Web Development Reading List](https://wdrl.info) - a handcrafted, carefully selected list of web development related resources.

 This project is an attempt to filter and concatenate all the web development links that pop up every single day.
 The Web Development Reading List aims to filter those links for you so you stay up to date about the latest technologies and techniques but don’t need to read every link you find in the wild.